Skip to main content

 Definition

 Dissemination is the active, intentional process of sharing M&E findings with relevant audiences in formats they can understand and use.
 It goes beyond submitting a final report to a donor.
-Effective dissemination includes presentations to programme teams, policy briefs for decision-makers, community feedback sessions, media engagement, and online access.
+Effective dissemination includes presentations to program teams, policy briefs for decision-makers, community feedback sessions, media engagement, and online access.
 The same evaluation findings require different formats for different audiences: technical staff need detailed methodology and numbers; decision-makers need clear implications for action; communities need accessible summaries in local languages.

 Why It Matters

 Evaluation findings that are not disseminated effectively might as well not exist.
-Many organisations complete rigorous evaluations that sit in government filing cabinets or donor portals, unused.
+Many organizations complete rigorous evaluations that sit in government filing cabinets or donor portals, unused.
 Effective dissemination recognises that different audiences have different information needs, time constraints, and communication preferences.
 Decision-makers need executive summaries with clear recommendations.
-Programme staff need evidence presented in ways that feel non-threatening and actionable.
+Program staff need evidence presented in ways that feel non-threatening and actionable.
 Communities want to understand what was learned about their needs and priorities.
 Planned, audience-specific dissemination is what transforms evaluation from compliance activity into a driver of learning and change.

 In Practice

-An agricultural programme completes a midterm evaluation and disseminates it through: a two-page brief for district government officials, a 30-minute workshop with project staff, a community feedback session explaining findings in local language, a podcast episode for development practitioners, and an online summary page with downloadable resources.
-A health programme video-records key findings and screens them at community health worker meetings.
-A policy organisation publishes policy briefs highlighting evaluation evidence, paired with media outreach to influence policy discussions.
+An agricultural program completes a midterm evaluation and disseminates it through: a two-page brief for district government officials, a 30-minute workshop with project staff, a community feedback session explaining findings in local language, a podcast episode for development practitioners, and an online summary page with downloadable resources.
+A health program video-records key findings and screens them at community health worker meetings.
+A policy organization publishes policy briefs highlighting evaluation evidence, paired with media outreach to influence policy discussions.
 Each format is designed for a specific audience's needs and context.
 Without this deliberate multi-channel approach, findings fail to reach decision-makers or lose impact in translation.

 Related Topics

-• Reporting Best Practices, Formatting and structuring evaluation reports for clarity and use
+• Reporting Best Practices: Formatting and structuring evaluation reports for clarity and use

-• Utilization-Focused Evaluation, Designing evaluations from the start with use in mind
+• Utilization-Focused Evaluation: Designing evaluations from the start with use in mind

-• Knowledge Management, Systems for capturing and institutionalising learning
+• Knowledge Management: Systems for capturing and institutionalising learning

-• Accountability Mechanisms, Mechanisms for communicating to stakeholders about performance and impact
+• Accountability Mechanisms: Mechanisms for communicating to stakeholders about performance and impact

-• Evidence-Based Decision Making, Using evaluation findings to inform decisions
+• Evidence-Based Decision Making: Using evaluation findings to inform decisions

 At a Glance